alemar11/ios-watchos-tvos-macos-resources/README.md

 * [UIColor-Pantone](https://github.com/CaptainRedmuff/UIColor-Pantone)
 * [UIColor-uiGradientsAdditions](https://github.com/kaiinui/UIColor-uiGradientsAdditions)

 ####🔸 *Swift*
 * [DPTheme](https://github.com/dphans/DPTheme) - https://github.com/dphans/DPTheme
 * [DynamicColor](https://github.com/yannickl/DynamicColor) - DynamicColor provides powerful methods to manipulate colours in an easy way.
 * [flatuicolor](https://github.com/avdyushin/flatuicolor)
+* [PrettyColors](https://github.com/jdhealy/PrettyColors) - PrettyColors is a Swift library for styling and coloring text in the Terminal.
+The library outputs ANSI escape codes and conforms to ECMA Standard 48.

 ##Image

 ####🔹 *Obj-C*
 * [ANBlurredImageView](https://github.com/aaronn/ANBlurredImageView) - Subclass of UIImageView for animating the blurring and unblurring of images with a tint color.
+* [TwitterCover](https://github.com/cyndibaby905/TwitterCover) - TwitterCover is a parallax top view with real time blur effect to any UIScrollView, inspired by Twitter for iOS.
 * [Masu](https://github.com/midnightSuyama/Masu) - Placeholder
+* [UIView-draggable](https://github.com/andreamazz/UIView-draggable) - UIView category that adds dragging capabilities.

 ####🔸 *Swift*
+* [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
 * [Toucan](https://github.com/gavinbunney/Toucan) - Toucan is a Swift library that provides a clean, quick API for processing images.

 ##Keyboard